Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: Connection with the affine Grassmannian

 \end{proof}

-\begin{remark} Recall that the Euler product is $\prod_{k\geq 1} \left(1-q^k\right)$.
+\begin{Remark} \ \begin{itemize}\itemsep=0pt \item Recall that the Euler product is $\prod_{k\geq1} \bigl( 1-q^{k}\bigr) $.
 The Nekrasov--Okounkov formula \eqref{NOdebut} gives an expansion of powers of the Euler product for any complex $z$.
-The milestone in Han's proof to derive \eqref{NOdebut} is a specialization of the Macdonald identity.
-For every semisimple Lie algebra $\mathfrak{g}$ of rank $n$, Macdonald \cite{Mac} proves that by setting $q=e^{-\delta}$ and $e^{\alpha_i}\mapsto \pm 1$ for $1\leq i\leq n$ , the left-hand side of Theorem \ref{thm:macdo} is equal to
+A crucial step in Han's proof to derive \eqref{NOdebut} is a specialization of the Macdonald identity.
+For every semisimple Lie algebra $\mathfrak{g}$ of rank $n$, Macdonald~\cite{Mac} proves that by setting $q={\rm e}^{-\delta}$ and~${{\rm e}^{\alpha _{i}}\mapsto\pm1}$ for~${1\leq i\leq n}$ , the left-hand side of Theorem \ref{thm:macdo} is equal to